Big Trouble in Little Point Reyes – a Congressman comes to Point Reyes Station, CA, and some hell breaks loose

 To be even-handed, plenty of environmentalists drink this milky Kool-Aid flowing here.
 They eat “only the good, small, local organic” beef and dairy products, still unwilling to face the truth that all small beef and dairy making is unavoidably all this: climate-killing, planet-polluting and just about the worst possible way you could make sweet, innocent cows suffer.
 Learn more: https://www.TreeSpiritProject.com/vegan

 Coast Miwok are more “historic” than ranchers.
-By Millennia.
+By millennia.

 More than one rancher spoke of their long history on the land, and at Point Reyes.
 “Multi-generational” ranchers and dairy farmers being “kicked” or “forced” off their land is a common narrative in the media, in rancher/dairymen public relations, and of course there is some truth in this lamentation.
 But in this case they’re not so much being forced to shutter their businesses, as given an exit buy-out — and on land they were already paid to sell!
 That nugget of truth, like the alternate reality in the room, is ignored.
 As with a good, fiery and thrilling Trump rally, anger and blame have more power and utility than do truth and facts.
 And get the juices flowing.